vfishv/Boost-for-Android/README.md

 Creates binaries for multiple abis (**armeabi-v7a**, **arm64-v8a**, **x86**, **x86_64**).

-*Tested with a development machine running OpenSuse Tumbleweed Linux.*
+*Tested with a development machine running Ubuntu 18.04.*

 ## Prebuilt
 You can just download a current set of standard prebuilt binaries [here](https://github.com/dec1/Boost-for-Android/releases) if you don't need to customize the build, or don't have access to a unix-like development machine.
 <!--- [here](http://silverglint.com/boost-for-android/) --->

 ## Build Yourself

+### Docker
+The easiest way to build is to use the [Dockerflile](./docker/Dockerfile).
+This way you need not download or inatall anything on your host machine (except itself).
+See the top of the Dockerfile for instructions.

+### Build on you linux host
+* For prerequisites see [Dockerflile](./docker/Dockerfile) (even though this build option does not use docker)
 * Download the [boost source](https://www.boost.org) and extract to a directory of the form *..../major.minor.patch* eg */home/declan/Documents/zone/mid/lib/boost/1.69.0*